 I have seen three different color variations of this textile, including sepia, mulberry red, and blue.
-This particular example has a hand-sewn binding along the top, lower, and left edges.
+This particular example has a hand-sewn binding along the top edge.

-Mounting: The gilded American molding dates between 1820 and 1860.
-This is an excellent example and is circa 1820.
+Mounting: The gilded American molding is an excellent example and is circa 1820.
 The kerchief has been hand-stitched to 100% cotton, black in color.
 The background fabric was washed to reduce excess pigment.
 An acid-free, pigment-setting agent was added to the wash to further set the pigment and the fabric was heat-treated for the same purpose.
 Spacers keep the textile away from the glazing, which is U.V. protective glass.

 |Collector Level:||Advanced Collectors and the Person with Everything|